 Discover Long Beach’s Bustling Nightlife

 There are tons of bars and nightclubs in Long Beach where you can have some drinks and a fun time!
 Grab a Pina Colada or Bloody Mary while dining on the patio at The Good Bar & Eatery.
 Kick back with cocktails like a Pepino Grande or Hippie Flip from Mezcalero while enjoying karaoke night.
 Stop in for Cadillac Margarita or Knob Creek Bourbon Whiskey at The Stave Bar.
 Throw back a mojito while enjoying live music and dancing at Alegria Nightclub.
 Sip on a Cactus Cooler or Cazadores Reposado while playing pool at Shannon’s Bayshore.
-Visit Cowboy Country Saloon for country dancing and some of the best live music in town.
 Or get out with friends and order cocktails like the LB Daiquiri at Long Beach Beer Lab!

 Moving to Long Beach?
 Extra Space Storage has self storage facilities throughout Long Beach and the Los Angeles metro, so we can help with your transition.
 Find a storage unit near you!